kingston-hackSpace/Pulse_Sensor/README.md

 - Upload the code to your Arduino board.

+- Open the Arduino Serial Monitor.

-- Open Arduino's Serial Monitor to see the incoming data.
+- Set the Serial Monitor BAUD to 115200 to see the incoming data.

+**TEST**

+- Place your finger on the sensor for at least 10 seconds.

+- You should see *Status: 3* (Finger Detected)

+- Remove your finger

+- You should see *Heart-Rate*, *Oxygen* and *Confidence values*.

 ----
 ### UNDERSTANDING THE SENSOR DATA